Whether you are starting a business from scratch, forming an LLC, or establishing a partnership, our team will help you at every step.

 CONTACT A BUSINESS PLANNING LAWYER TODAY

 If you are interested in starting your own business or in estate planning for your business, contact the Law Offices of Daniel Hunt as soon as possible.
 One of our skilled estate planning lawyers can help you create a comprehensive estate plan.
 Whether you would like to sell your business or transfer ownership of your business should you retire or pass away, we can help protect you, your family, and your business.
-Contact our Sacramento or Folsom law firm today to schedule your initial consultation.
+Contact our law firm today to schedule your initial consultation at our Sacramento, Folsom, or Roseville offices.